juancaoviedo/cvxmg/docs/multiyear.rst

 Multiyear analysis
 ====================================
-Most of the methodologies found in literature to compute the sizing of IMGs consider one single year for the analysis (refer to Tables \ref{tab:sizing_ems_multi} and \ref{tab:sizing_ems_single}).
+Most of the methodologies found in literature to compute the sizing of IMGs consider one single year for the analysis.
 However, by considering this, these methodologies are implicitly assuming that the capital, operational, and maintenance expenditures will remain constant during the lifetime of the projects (20 to 25 years).
 These kinds of methodologies only consider the interest rate to compute future values of capital, operational, and maintenance.
 Nevertheless, this is not a straightforward justifiable assumption, especially considering that renewable energy sources' costs are decreasing fast in the last years.
 Moreover, new policies taxing carbon emissions can significantly benefit renewable energy projects in the future.
-To have a better understanding of the variations in prices in the future, refer to Figure \ref{fig:cost_projections}.
+To have a better understanding of the variations in prices in the future, the following figure is introduced.

 .. image:: images/prices_bess.png
    :width: 370